 “Finexio’s Silicon Valley pedigree, unique value proposition, and rapid growth fit well with Orlando’s interest in further developing a leading innovation tech hub.
 We are encouraged by the prospects for Finexio and the region’s growth,” said Jim Heistand, Chairman of Finexio.

-Finexio is just one of many fintech companies taking advantage of the attractive cost of doing business and talent pool here in Orlando.
-The history of innovation and R&D in Orlando’s fintech sector means that the talent pool is both experienced and young, which attracts both established businesses as well as homegrown, fintech startups like Fattmerchant, Abe.ai, and Edu(k)ate.
+Finexio is just one of many financial technology companies taking advantage of the attractive cost of doing business and talent pool here in Orlando.
+The history of innovation and research in Orlando means that the talent pool is both experienced and young, which attracts both established businesses as well as homegrown startups like Fattmerchant, Abe.ai, and Edu(k)ate.

 “My experience starting my company in Orlando has been incredible,” said Suneera Madhani, CEO & Co-Founder of Fattmerchant, a B2B payment processing company that launched and scaled in Orlando.
 “The community truly wants to see you grow and succeed, and having that kind of support from my peers has been invaluable to Fattmerchant's success.
 Not to mention the talent, especially on the technology side, is amazing in Orlando.
 Financial technology is becoming increasingly innovative, and having the right team to be able to lead the charge in new payment tech and innovation is so important.”

-See below for a full list of fintech companies in the Orlando region:
+See below for a full list of financial technology companies in the Orlando region: